The Consequences of Dumbing Down

 Those at the top were pushed, expected to absorb as much education as supplied, and constantly tested and monitored so that the slower intellect would not be allowed to hold back the class.

-Those who graduated High School were to enter University, and all sorts of scholarships were supplied, and many community colleges available for those who were capable.
+Those who graduated High School were to enter University.
+Scholarships were supplied, and many community colleges available for those who were capable.

-Schools which had once graduated brilliant students now is a holding pen where being able to read and write and count without removing shoes is sufficient.
+Schools which had once graduated brilliant students are now holding pens where being able to read and write and count without removing shoes is sufficient.

 Where We Are

 The result of the various Steps has been to produce a population of persons who do not and can not think.
-They do not investigate a claim heard on the News.
-They accept.
 They do not have the skill to explore, on their own, so as to ascertain the truth of a claim, nor are they particularly interested.
-They can not see beyond immediates.

 Giving them slogans an unsubstantiated statements is good enough.